ABV Calculator Alcohol Cost Calculator – Drink & Liquor Pricing Tool

 Can this calculator help with menu pricing?

 Yes, it provides a consistent foundation for drink menu pricing based on actual costs rather than guesswork, ensuring all menu items contribute to profitability.
+You can calculate the total cost of 3 drinks or any quantity to set appropriate pricing.

 Is it suitable for restaurants?

 Restaurants use this calculator to standardize drink pricing across locations and ensure consistent margins on beverage programs.
+It helps with accurate spirits bottle profit calculation and cost control.

 Does it include labor costs?

 No, it focuses on ingredient costs only.
 Labor, overhead, and other operational costs should be factored separately into overall pricing strategy.
+The calculator handles drink cost calculation, while you need to add labor costs for total cost analysis.

 Can pour cost be adjusted later?

 Yes, changing the pour cost percentage instantly updates pricing results, allowing you to see how different margins affect selling prices.
+This helps in experimenting with different liquor cost percentage targets.

 How accurate is this calculator?

 The calculator is highly accurate when correct inputs are provided.
 Accuracy depends on precise bottle costs, accurate pour measurements, and realistic mixer costs.
+It’s designed to provide accurate drink cost calculation for pricing decisions.

 What’s the difference between pour cost and profit margin?

 Pour cost is the percentage of selling price spent on ingredients, while profit margin is the actual dollar amount or percentage retained after ingredient costs.
+Understanding both helps optimize spirits bottle profit calculation.